Converting WebP to PNG: A Comprehensive Guide

 File Size Impacts

-One of the most notable effects of converting WebP to PNG is the increase in file size.
-This is expected and unavoidable due to the fundamental differences in compression techniques between the formats:
+One of the most notable effects of converting WebP to PNG is the increase in file size:

 After conversion, if file size is a concern, you can use our Image Compression tool to optimize your PNG files without significant quality loss.